 CRN - 341

 Phone (905) 688-5550, ext.
 3386

 Dr. Voula Marinos is an Associate Professor and holds a Ph.D in Criminology from the Centre of Criminology, University of Toronto.
-Her research interests are in alternatives to imprisonment and diversion from the criminal justice system, the courts, and sentencing for both youth and adults.
-Three recent, specific research areas are plea bargaining, extrajudicial measures for youth, and persons with intellectual disabilities and the courts.
-She is part of the 3Rs Rights, Respect and Responsibility Research Team at Brock, committed to research on human rights for persons with intellectual disabilities.
-Much of her work involves interviews with criminal justice professionals.
+Her interdisciplinary research is focused on alternatives to imprisonment and diversion from the criminal justice system, law and the courts, and sentencing for both youth and adults.
+Three recent, specific research areas are plea bargaining, extrajudicial measures for youth, and mental health and the courts.
+She is a Member of the Canadian Centre for Lifespan Research at Brock University.
+She was part of the 3Rs Rights, Respect and Responsibility Research Team at Brock, committed to research on human rights for persons with intellectual disabilities.
+Much of her work involves interviews with criminal justice professionals and court observations.